PirateBox-Dev/arch_rpi_image_prepare/README.md

 Each parameter is described below.

 ## Available make Parameters
-You can pass different paramters to the build script, lets describe them briefly.
+You can pass different parameters to the build script, lets describe them briefly.

 ### ARCH
 May be *rpi* or *rpi2*, defaults to **rpi**.